-Yard, Rear: An open, unoccupied space on the same lot with the principal building (excluding the outermost three feet of any uncovered porches, steps, eaves, gutters and similar fixtures), extending the full width of the lot and situated between the rear line of the lot and the rear line of the building to the side lines of the lot.
+Yard, Rear: An open, unoccupied space on the same lot with the principal building (excluding the outermost three feet of any uncovered porches, steps, eaves, gutters and similar fixtures), extending the full width of the lot and situated between the rear line of the lot and the rear line of the building to the side lines of the lot. (amended 09-07-89)

-Yard, Side: An open, unoccupied space on the same lot with a principal building (excluding the outermost three feet of any uncovered porches, steps, eaves, gutters and similar fixtures), situated between the side line of the building and the adjacent side line of the lot and extending from the rear line of the front yard to the front line of the rear yard.
+Yard, Side: An open, unoccupied space on the same lot with a principal building (excluding the outermost three feet of any uncovered porches, steps, eaves, gutters and similar fixtures), situated between the side line of the building and the adjacent side line of the lot and extending from the rear line of the front yard to the front line of the rear yard. (amended 09-07-89)